Botanical: Symphytum officinale

 James Duke, former chief of the U.S. Department of Agriculture’s medicinal plants research laboratory, thinks otherwise.
 Duke, who grows comfrey in his garden, says

 It (comfrey) is an excellent herb externally and very unlikely to cause problems internally.
 It does contain traces of pyrrolizidine alkaloids, and anyone eating it like spinach three times a day for 10 years might have a problem, but nobody in their right mind is going to do that.”

 Video!
 Herbalists Rosemary Gladstar, Michael Tierra and Brigitte Mars discuss the benefits and uses of comfrey herb, also known as knit bone.
 Concerns about pyrrolizidine toxicity are addressed.

 Susan Weed discussing true comfrey (Symphytum officinale) and concerns about pyrrolizidine alkaloids.

 “If those of these times would but be, by a joint concurrence, as industrious to search into the secrets of the nature of herbs, and make trial of them.
 They would no doubt find the force of simples many times no less effectual, then that of compounds to which this present age is too much addicted.”

 – William Cole, Adam in Eden

-- Rodale’s All-New Encyclopedia of Organic Gardening, An Illustrated Guide to Organic Gardening
+- Rodale’s Illustrated Encyclopedia of Organic Gardening: The Complete Guide to Natural and Chemical-Free Gardening

 - This is the writing of Andrew Saul, DOCTOR YOURSELF: Natural Healing that Works (webpage http://www.doctoryourself.com/comfrey_herb.html)